Lemoncode/parcel-by-sample/08 linter/README.md

 }
 ```

-- Now, we can see that we have an eslint error `console.log` inside index.js file.
-We need to configure eslint to disable this rule.
+- Now, we can see that we have an ESLint error `console.log` inside index.js file.
+We need to configure ESLint to disable this rule.

 ### Defining Rules